MattWestb/IKEA-TRADFRI-ICC-A-1-Module/README.md

 So likely is Silabs doing one "golden relese" befor its closing the platform in some years.
 I have "odering" one updated firware with EZSP 6.7.8.0 and waiting to instaling it  then i getting it.

+As of january 2021 the Minimum Longevity is set to December 2027 for all EFR32 first gen.

 #### Zigbee EmberZNet: ver 6.6.4.0: